Following is a list of frequently asked questions regarding Concordia University Commencement.

 What if it rains?

-The commencement ceremony is inside on campus in the gymnasium.
+The commencement ceremony is in the gymnasium on campus.
 Commencement is held rain or shine.

 How do I get my cap and gown?
 (Academic Regalia)